DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 name | string | Specifies the column name or the name of a row field whose value the column displays.
 If the column name does not match any field name, specify the `getCellValue` function. getCellValue | (row: any, columnName: string) => any | Specifies the function used to get the column value for a given row.

-### RootProps
+### GridRootProps

-Describes properties passed to a component that renders the root layout.
+Describes properties passed to a component that renders the grid root.

 Field | Type | Description
 ------|------|------------
 children? | ReactElement | A React element to be placed into the root.

-### HeaderPlaceholderProps
+### GridHeaderPlaceholderProps

-Describes properties passed to a component that renders the header placeholder.
+Describes properties passed to a component that renders the grid header placeholder.

 Field | Type | Description
 ------|------|------------
 children? | ReactElement | A React element to be placed into the header.

-### FooterPlaceholderProps
+### GridFooterPlaceholderProps

-Describes properties passed to a component that renders the footer placeholder.
+Describes properties passed to a component that renders the grid footer placeholder.

 Field | Type | Description
 ------|------|------------